junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 <br>

-They are the first two arriving at the old shelter place they'll have the gathering later.
+They are the first two arriving at the old shelter place where they'll have the gathering later.

 The place is smaller than the old factory.